mysterybodega/video-grid/README.md

 # CSS Video Grid

-An HTML5 video to CSS Grid experiment.
+An experiment to transform HTML5 video into a pure CSS grid.